 Parents who have children enrolled in our program enjoy:

-#1 Are parents allowed to drop in unannounced to visit with their children while in daycare.
+the #1 Are parents allowed to drop in unannounced to visit with their children while in preschool.

 #2 When are payments due?

 Every Friday by or before 6:00 pm.
 This is a PREPAYMENT that is credited towards the following business week.
-This is done so that all daycare items, (ie. diapers, wipes, toys, etc.) needed are purchased during the weekend with that payment given on Friday.
+This is done so that all items, (ie. food, cleaning supplies, toys, etc.) needed are purchased during the weekend with that payment given on Friday.
 This assures that all items are available Monday morning.
 Payment after 6:00 pm is subject to a late payment fee.
 There are many ways to make each payment.
 We have an app, online sites, card readers, we also accept checks, cash, or money orders here at the preschool.

-#3 Are there other fees other then the weekly service payment?
+#3 Are there other fees other than the weekly service payment?

 Answer Yes.
-There are additional fees such as late payment fee and late pick fees.
+There are additional fees such as late payment fees and late pick fees.

 #4 Are parents expected to pay for days the preschool is closed or when children are absent?

-Most children are allowed up to 5 days per year to use for vacation credits.
+Each account is given 5 days per year to use for vacation credits.
 Vacations days are allowed with full credit.
 Full credit is given for snow days.
 There is no credit given when children are absent unless a vacation day is being used.
 10 days of holiday credits are given every year.
 The 10 days are deducted from the annual total cost.
 The credit is reflected in the weekly tuition.
 Parents have many convenient options to pay which include online and mobile apps.

 Click HERE to view our Attendance Policy.